raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 ```

 + Test this out.
 If you run your program, you should be prompted to go outside.
-At this point you can either go outside with your Pi or place it near a window, and then it should start to get a GPS signal.
+At this point, you can either go outside with your Pi or place it near a window, and then it should start to get a GPS signal.

 Once your program begins receiving GPS data, it currently won't do anything with it yet.
-You'll need to first calculate the distance to the current target and check whether the user is moving closer to it or further away.
+You'll need to first make it calculate the distance to the current target and check whether the user is moving closer to it or further away.

 The `piGPS` library you imported earlier has a built-in function to calculate the distance to the current target.